Failed SCR/Diode Testing using a Standard Multimeter

 1) Anode to Cathode Test for both Diodes and Thyristors (SCR)

-Please set the multimeter to diode/short circuit test and make sure the probels are connected for voltage test.
-You then test both directions of the Diode/SCR by firmly conecting the positive(red) and negative(black) probes to Pin 2 to Pin 1, and Pin 3 to Pin 1
+Please set the multimeter to diode/short circuit test and make sure the probes are connected for voltage test.
+You then test both directions of the Diode/SCR by firmly connecting the positive(red) to Pin 1 and negative(black) probes to Pin 2, and for the second diode connecting the positive(red) to Pin 3 and negative(black) probes to Pin 6.

-For the diode you will expect to get a beep when testing the forward direction.
-I.e. Anode (postive-red probe), to Cathode (negative-black probe).
+For the diode you will expect to see a voltage of around 0.3-0.7V when testing the forward direction.
+I.e. Anode (positive-red probe), to Cathode (negative-black probe).

-Reverse bias test with Cathode (postive-red probe), to Anode (negative-black probe) should not give a beep.
-If the multimeter does beep then we can say the diode is failed.
+Reverse bias test with Cathode (positive-red probe), to Anode (negative-black probe) should not give a beep.
+If the multimeter does beep to indicate short circuit, then we can say the diode is failed short circuit.

-For SCR you will get no been for both forward and reverse bias tests.
+For SCR you will get no beep for both forward and reverse bias tests.

-If there no beep we can confirm the SCR has not failed short circuit
+If there no beep we should further check the restisance to confirm confirm the SCR/Diode has not failed short, or open circuit

-2) Resistance Test to check for open/short circuit
+2) Resistance test to check for open/short circuit confirmation

-As a secondary test we now switch the multimeter to resitance (Ohm) test mode. we then measure the Anode to cathode on both of the devices.
+As a secondary test we now switch the multimeter to resistance (Ohm) test mode. we then measure the Anode to cathode on both of the devices.
 You should see hundreds of kOhm to mOhm value.
-If the impedance is low, in the order of a few thousand kilohms or Ohm then it is a partial failure to short.
-This can reconfirm the above results or in soem cases indicate a partial failure or 'suspect' device as we call them in the industry.
+If the impedance is low, in the order of a few thousand kOhms or Ohm then it is a partial failure to short.
+This can reconfirm the above results or in some cases indicate a partial failure or 'suspect' device as we call them in the industry.

 3) SCR Gate Cathode Resistance Test

 The last test is only for SCR's and is for testing the gate to Cathode on each SCR.
-Please use resitance test again and check Pin 5 to Pin 2, and Pin 6 to Pin 3.
+Please use resistance test again and check Pin 5 to Pin 2, and Pin 6 to Pin 3.
 The impedance should be under 10 Ohm or around 10-50 Ohm.
-If it is very high then the gate is failed.
-This failure mode is the most likely failure whn the SCR control/firing card has esxperiened board failure.
-This can osccur due to lightning strikes or transient surges.
+If it is very high then the gate is failed or high impedance which will cause firing issue form a drive circuit without adequate drive capability.
+This failure mode is the most likely failure when the SCR control/firing card has experienced board failure.
+This can occur due to lightning strikes or transient surges.
+If this is causing repeated failures we suggest to install a suitable MOV or SPD.

 We also sell suitable test equipment as follows.